-We and KKC have begun closing all ongoing zandelisib clinical studies outside of Japan, including the Phase 3 COASTAL trial, the Phase 2 TIDAL trial, and the Phase 2 CORAL trial.
-Depending on the achievement of certain regulatory and commercial milestones in Japan, MEI may be eligible for additional payments from KKC under the current agreement.
-We are entitled to royalties on any sales of zandelisib in Japan.
+We and Kyowa Kirin have begun closing all ongoing zandelisib clinical studies outside of Japan, including the Phase 3 COASTAL trial, the Phase 2 TIDAL trial, and the Phase 2 CORAL trial.
+Depending on the achievement of certain regulatory and commercial milestones in Japan, we may be eligible for additional payments from Kyowa Kirin under the current agreement.

 In December 2022, we announced a plan to streamline our organization towards the continued clinical development of voruciclib and ME-344.
-As a result, we initiated a staggered workforce reduction, initially affecting 28 employees in December 2022 (representing approximately 27% of our workforce).
-In connection with the reduction in force, we incurred termination costs, which include severance, benefits, and related costs of approximately \$1.2 million, of which \$0.8 million was research and development expense and \$0.4 million was general and administrative expense.
-We have accrued these termination benefits as of December 31, 2022 and paid the associated benefits in January 2023.
+As a result, we initiated a staggered workforce reduction, initially affecting 28 employees in December 2022 (representing approximately 27% of our workforce) and an additional 14 employees in April 2023.
+In connection with the reduction in force, we incurred termination costs, which include severance, benefits, and related costs of approximately \$2.4 million, of which \$1.8 million was research and development expense and \$0.6 million was general and administrative expense.